-To build up the Arrhenius plot it would be necessary to know which value of OD would correspond to the situation where readability of printed information is lost.
+To build up the Arrhenius plot, it would be necessary to know which value of OD would correspond to the situation where readability of printed information is lost.
 Once this information is not available, one value of OD should be chosen.
-It was chosen a point presented in the four curves, the one equivalent to 25% OD loss, considering that the loss of OD becomes constant after a period of heat exposure.
+It was chosen a point presented in the four curves, the one equivalent to 25% of OD loss, considering that the loss of OD becomes constant after a period of heat exposure.

-Figure 4A shows the Arrhenius plot $(1/T \times \log t)$ built up with the data corresponding to a 25 % OD loss, considering the four temperatures.
+Figure 4A shows the Arrhenius plot (1/T x log t) built up with the data corresponding to a 25% of OD loss, considering the four temperatures.
 It is possible to verify that the aging rate of the printed areas do not increase proportionally with temperature.
-There is no linear correlation between the temperatures and time of reaction, as can be seen by the low value of the correlation constant obtained ($R^2 = 0.8462$).
-Even when the plot is built up only with data from 40°C, 80°C and 100°C temperatures (Figure 4B) the obtained correlation constant is low ($R^2 = 0.9173$).
+There is no linear correlation between the temperatures and the time of reaction, as shown by the low value of the correlation constant obtained ( $R^2 = 0.8462$ ).
+Even when the plot is built up only with data from 40°C, 80°C and 100°C temperatures (Figure 4B), the correlation constant obtained is low ( $R^2 = 0.9173$ ).

 Figure 4.
-(A) Arrhenius plot considering 25% loss of OD for the four temperatures investigated; (B) Arrhenius graphic without the 60 °C data
+(A) Arrhenius plot considering 25% loss of OD for the four temperatures investigated; (B) Arrhenius graphic without the 60°C data